nchern/devops/jailsh/README.md

 # Jailsh - sandboxed shell

-The main use case - ssh into a container on the host system to provide better isolation of remote users.
+The main use case - a user connects to a server via ssh and gets a sandboxed shell in a container on the host system to provide better isolation.
 Jailsh gives a possibility to map a directory from the host into a container as a home dir.

 ## Installation